parinexus/PaybackChallenge/README.md

 - **Ktor** (planned): A framework for making HTTP requests, which will be used in place of Retrofit to provide consistency across multiple platforms when adopting KMM.

 ## Usage

-1. **Search Images**: On app launch, a default search query is executed.
+1. **Search Images**: On app launch, a default search query with the term “fruits” is executed.
 Users can modify the query to search for different images.
 2. **View Thumbnails**: The app displays thumbnails of the searched images.
 3. **Image Details**: Clicking a thumbnail brings up a dialog box for user confirmation.
 If confirmed, the app navigates to a detailed view of the selected image.